 Snowball cookies have been around for a long time.
 Growing up in the 90’s, my grandparents always made these Russian Tea Cakes for the holiday season.
 I usually preferred holiday sugar cookies loaded with sprinkles over this easy snowball cookie recipe but as an adult I adore snowballs.

 We had our first bite of cooler weather and I’m in heaven!
-It’s nothing like fall weather in the midwest but I’m grateful that the season seems to be “changing” in the New Orleans.
+It’s nothing like fall weather in the midwest but I’m grateful that the season seems to be “changing” in New Orleans.
 Let me tell you, I’ve been telling family I can hardly believe it’s almost Christmas — okay in like 9 weeks — but since I grew up in Wisconsin, something as simple as the weather changing to mark a new season ( all 4 of them! ) it’s hard for me to really get in the spirit of things when it’s 90 degrees outside in late October or November — until this week.

 What kind of nuts can I use?

 I always suggest using pecans in this recipe.
 Do not use walnuts.
 Certain nuts contain too much oil in them.
 The cookie balls will flatten while baking in the oven.
-If you cannot use pecans, skip them all together or divide the dough into several sections and test a few varitety of nuts.
+If you cannot use pecans, skip them all together or divide the dough into several sections and test a few varieties of nuts.
 That way, if a nut is too oily, you’ll know to avoid it.

 Snowball Cookies are one of the most popular holiday cookies and they have been around for decades.
 Every year I get excited about making a few big batches of these cookies to share during holiday parties.
-In fact, these cookies get so many requests at my Christmas parties, that I’ve finlly shared the snowball recipe.
+In fact, these cookies get so many requests at my Christmas parties, that I’ve finally shared the snowball recipe.
 Whether you prefer to call them Mexican Wedding Cake Cookies or Russian Tea Cake Cookies, everyone recognizes these shortbread holiday balls dusted in powdered confectioners’ sugar.

 Pecan Snowballs deserve a spot on the Christmas cookie tray.
 I even love to dip them into coffee for a late night holiday snack.
 If you’re feeling nostalgic during the holiday season, bake a batch of these and pass them out at a holiday office party or cookie exchange with friends.